 Improve Your Candidacy for Dental Implants with a Bone Graft

 After we lose teeth, our jawbones often deteriorate.
 While this can have a frustrating impact on one's appearance, it presents a much more serious obstacle to restorative solutions like dental implants, which require a strong and stable jawbone as a foundation.
-Fortunately, a dental bone graft procedure at Las Sendas Dental Health in Chandler and Mesa, AZ, can add volume to the jawbone and help improve candidacy for dental implants in the future.
+Fortunately, a dental bone graft procedure at Las Sendas Dental Health in Mesa, AZ, can add volume to the jawbone and help improve candidacy for dental implants in the future.

 When Is a Bone Graft Necessary?